 There are two TA of the Year Awards presented at the annual Chemistry Department Awards Ceremony.
 The winners will be chosen from the TA of the Month Award winners.
 To show our appreciation for all of the hard work and dedication that the TAs contribute to our deparment the winners will receive $1,000 each!

 For any current high school students who have completed a year of chemistry and express interest in earning additional credit over the summer, we've got you covered.
-Teacher nominations are submitted during January, and relevant information goes out to students beginning in February--the program takes place Monday, June 8th - Friday, July 17th.
+Teacher nominations are submitted during January, and relevant information goes out to students beginning in February--the program takes place during the four weeks of July for 2021.

 Community Outreach Program